-This is the most visited part of the fortress so to ensure access on the date and time you want, I advise you to book your tickets to the Alhambra online and as far in advance as possible, about one or two months before your trip.
+This is the most visited part of the fortress so to ensure access on the date and time you want, I advise you to book your full ticket to the Alhambra online and as far in advance as possible, about one or two months before your trip.

 Buying your tickets online has several advantages.
 Not only will you be able to compare prices and types of tickets (day or night tours, with or without a guided tour, in small or standard groups, etc.) but you will also avoid endless queues at the ticket office and the risk of running out of tickets, as they are highly coveted and capacity is limited each day.

 How much do tickets to the Nasrid Palaces cost?

-The price of the Alhambra tickets (which include access to the Nasrid Palaces, the Partal, the Alcazaba and the Generalife) is 14 euros but getting them at the ticket office is not the best idea.
-Every day the capacity is limited and the demand to visit is very high so you risk a long queue at the ticket office without the certainty of being able to get them.
+The price of the Alhambra tickets (which include access to the Nasrid Palaces, the Partal, the Alcazaba and the Generalife) is about 26 euros but getting them at the ticket office is not the best idea.
+Every day the capacity is limited and the demand to visit it is very high so you risk to make a long queue at the box office without the certainty of being able to get them.

-You will only be assured access if you decide to buy online a ticket to the Alhambra without queues with which you can go directly to the monument and you will have the attention of an expert guide throughout the visit.
+You will only ensure access if you decide to buy online a ticket to the Alhambra with which you can go directly to the monument without queuing and you can also visit the whole Nasrid complex at your own pace.

 Is it worth taking a guided tour of the Nasrid Palaces in the Alhambra?

 Absolutely.
-In my opinion, guided tours of the Alhambra are the best way to get to know and get into the ancient palatine city, especially if it is the first time you visit and you are not familiar with it.
+In my opinion, guided tours of the Alhambra are the best way to get to know the ancient palace city, especially if it is the first time you visit it and you are not familiar with it.

-A professional guide will take you on a journey back in time to the origins of this monument to discover its history and delve into the meaning of its beautiful architecture, which has amazed travelers from all over the world for generations.
+With a professional guide you will take a trip back in time to the origins of this monument to discover its history and delve into the meaning of its beautiful architecture, which amazes travelers from around the world for generations.